Saxophone Competition

 Submit ONE LINK TO AN AUDIO FILE containing TWO CONTRASTING PIECES.
 The two selections must be from two different categories.:

-Category 4 Standard: “There Will Never Be Another You,” “Have You Met Miss Jones,” or similar.
+Category 4 Standard: E.g.: “There Will Never Be Another You,” or similar.

 • You have to be accompanied by a backing track or other musicians.